TNT Express

-TNT Express was an international courier delivery services company with its headquarters in Hoofddorp, Netherlands.
+TNT Express is an international courier delivery services company with its headquarters in Hoofddorp, Netherlands.
 It was acquired by FedEx.

 History

-The namesake Thomas Nationwide Transport grandfather company was originally started in 1946 with a single truck in Adelaide, South Australia.
+The namesake Thomas Nationwide Transport company was originally established in 1946 with a single truck in Adelaide, South Australia.

-On 26 May 2011, TNT Express separated from its parent company, TNT NV, being listed on the Euronext Amsterdam.
+On 26 May 2011, TNT Express was spun off from its parent company, TNT NV, being listed on the Euronext Amsterdam.
 TNT NV subsequently renamed itself PostNL.